the WWII vet

 once a year someone reads names

-all those from our pleasant town
+of those from our pleasant town

 who served with honor